Kyiv green and red metro lines running on limited schedule after Russian attack

 As a result, train services on this line are currently suspended.

-The number of trains in service is determined according to available electricity capacity in the operator's power system."
+The number of trains in service is determined according to the available electricity capacity in the operator's power system."

 Background: Russian forces conducted a combined drone and ballistic missile attack on the city of Kyiv on the night of 23-24 January.
 Hits were recorded in three districts of the capital.
 At least one person was killed and several were critically injured.